Loop conditions: Directed case

-An oriented graph $G$ is said to be {\it smooth\/} if every vertex has an incoming and an outcoming edge. $G$ is said to have {\it the algebraic length 1} if there is no graph homomorphism from $G$ to a directed cycle of a length greater than one.
+A digraph $\relstr G$ is said to be {\it smooth\/} if every vertex has an incoming and an outgoing edge; $\relstr G$ is said to have {\it algebraic length 1} if there is no graph homomorphism from $\relstr G$ to a directed cycle of length greater than one.
 The following theorem holds for finite algebras~\cite{OptimalStrong}.

 \begin{theorem} Let $\alg A$ be a finite algebra.
-Let $G, H$ be weakly connected smooth graphs with algebraic length one.
-Then $\alg A$ satisfies $G$ loop condition if and only if it satisfies $H$ loop conditions. \end{theorem}
+Let $\relstr G, \relstr H$ be weakly connected smooth digraphs of algebraic length one.
+Then $\alg A$ satisfies loop condition $\relstr G$ if and only if it satisfies loop condition $\relstr H$. \end{theorem}

 Less formally, all connected smooth loop conditions with algebraic length 1 are equivalent for finite algebras.
-It gives a simpler weakest loop condition than triangle for finite algebras: $s(a,r,e,a)=s(r,a,r,e)$.
+This gives us a simpler weakest loop condition than the triangle for finite algebras: $s(a,r,e,a)=s(r,a,r,e)$.

-We have no idea whether the theorem or the corollary can hold in general.
-We recommend the following question for the beginning.

-\begin{problem} Let $G$ be an unoriented triangle and $H$ be a triangle with two unoriented edges and one oriented edge.
-Does $G$ imply $H$? \end{problem}
+For general varieties it is no longer true that all such loop conditions are equivalent.
+However, very recently, we have shown that all loop conditions given by strongly connected graphs of algebraic length 1 are.
+These results will appear in a forthcoming paper.